danielharrell/open-eyes-lect-2017-18/Open.md

 to contain the outside in an act of recognition.
 It now only opens from the outside, and exposes the inside to an act of transgression.
 Hence the suitors, and how they indeed *get into* the house of Odysseus.
-Or the corpses, and how they too *get into* the eyes of Leontius, once he loses his mastery of them, and can no longer open them from within.
+Or the corpses, and how they, too, *get into* the eyes of Leontius, once he loses his mastery of them, and can no longer open them from within.

 ## Awareness {#awareness}

-But even if this account made partial sense of true openness, there is reason to doubt it could make any more, or be but misleading if further pressed.
-For one thing, if the masterless eyes of Leontius are at all comparable to broken jars, then how can they take their fill---one might say to the brim---of the spectacle?
-As jars, his eyes seem perfectly intact; and as full, perfectly whole.
-And we could say this perfection of outer sight is matched, even surpassed, by inner sight.
-For Leontius is able to damn his eyes, despite his loss of command over them. <!--Perhaps put quote here--> Let this loss still suggest a liberation of his eyes from any bounds.
+On this account, then, only mere openness is boundless; true openness is bounded, or closed.
+But how, in that case, can the account make sense of our deepest state of being: the open eyes of awareness?
+For even if the eyes of Leontius are comparable to broken jars, in being masterless, they still take their fill---one might say to the brim---of the spectacle.
+As vehicles of sight, his eyes seem not merely like unbroken jars, but jars that stay unbroken, no matter what they contain or how full they get.
+And this perfection of outer sight seems matched, even surpassed, by inner sight.
+For Leontius is able to damn his eyes, despite his loss of command over them. <!--Perhaps put quote here-->
+Let this loss still imply a liberation of his eyes from any bounds.
 Nonetheless, the result is not blindness, but sight; and not unconsciousness of the fact, but recognition of it.
 The result, in other words, suggests that true openness is boundless. ---As boundless, at least, as mere openness.

-And the case of Odysseus is more dramatic in this vein.
-For while the suitors may get through Odysseus's door, they will not survive his awareness of it, or Penelope's.
-And the slaughter that results, within the house and visible even to us, thanks to Homer, suggests more emphatically that even true openness, in the end, is not within any bounds, but beyond all bounds.
-This boundlessness is even implied in our everyday speech: for again, we say our eyes are open to mean we are awake.
-And this captures how we seem to see *through* our eyes to a whole world outside us---as if our eyes were transparent rather than opaque, provided a medium for sight rather than a boundary, and *carried* us to what we see rather than containing it.
+The case of Odysseus suggests the same more dramatically.
+For while the suitors may get through his door, they will not survive his awareness of it, or Penelope's.
+And the slaughter that results, within the house and visible even to us, thanks to Homer, suggests all the more that true openness, in the end, is not within any bounds, but beyond all bounds.
+This boundlessness is even implied in everyday speech: for again, when we say our eyes are open to mean we are awake, this captures how we seem to see *through* our eyes to a whole world outside us.
+We call our eyes *open*, that is, as if they were transparent rather than opaque, provided a medium for sight rather than a boundary, and *carried* us to what we see rather than containing it.

 Yet if we now press the account in this opposite direction, against all bounds, we risk replacing our partial sense with